lzhhzl/PS-HuneX_Tools-CN/Specifications/hed_format.md

 These containers typically contain the following file types:

 - *.MRG, *.MZP ('mrgd00')
-> generic container, group of pictures (described in ``mzp_format.md``)
+> generic container, group of files or texts or pictures(described in ``mzp_format.md``).
+> For MRG, it's divided into single .mrg and split .hed/.mrg files.

+- *.HED, *.NAM
+> generic entry and files name Descriptor, but not all mrg file come with nam file, maybe because the engine doesn't need file names to seek files.

 - *.MZX ('MZX0')
 > Compressed data stream (described in ``mzx_compression.md``)

-- *.ahx, *.at3
+- *.ahx, *.at3, *.at9
-> CRI Middleware MPEG-2 audio file or ATRAC3-in-RIFF  audio file (generally easily decodable to .wav for people who want to create voice patches or whatever)
+> CRI Middleware MPEG-2 audio file or ATRAC3-in-RIFF/ATRAC9-in-RIFF audio file (generally easily decodable to .wav for people who want to create voice patches or whatever)

  I) .hed structure
 ===================

-> For the general purpose 'allpac.hed':
+> For the general purpose like 'allpac.hed':

     { n times (0x8 bytes): Generic Entry Descriptor }